jina-ai/dashboard/README.md

 ![CD](https://github.com/jina-ai/dashboard/workflows/CD/badge.svg)

-The dashboard helps you get more insights of a running Jina flow.
-You can analyze logs, design flows and view Jina Hub images.
+The dashboard helps you get the insights of a running Jina flow.
+You can analyze logs, design flows and view Jina Hub images on the dashboard.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->